TelegramBots/book/src/Migration-Guide-to-Version-19.x.md

 ## .NET Core 3.1 removed as a separate target framework

 Since .NET Core 3.1 LTS status is not officialy supported anymore we changed the target to `netstandard2.0` and `net6.0` instead.
-If you're using .NET Core 3.1 or .NET 5 runtimes you need to use build for `netstandard2.0` instead.
+If you're using .NET Core 3.1 or .NET 5 runtimes you need to use the build for `netstandard2.0` instead.
 If you relied on `IAsyncEnumerable` implementation of poller you need to move to .NET 6 instead.

 ## Other changes